HFAsif/DiskInfoDotnet/README.md

 Diskinfo is dotnet format of crystaldiskinfo

 added
+1. Extract Device information from sm management , using json properties
-0. Anycpu
+2. Anycpu
-1. vs studio 2022 dev powershell
+3. vs studio 2022 dev powershell
-2. digital signeture at [DiskInfoDotnet.Related]
+4. digital signeture at [DiskInfoDotnet.Related]
-3. code optimized
+5. code optimized
-4. device information
+6. device information
-5. using task
+7. using task
-6. delay sign in +
+8. delay sign in +
-7. has some more things
+9. has some more things

 To run it on windows xp u have to compile the project with net40 , take a look at dotnetfour.prop , it should be successfull compile with dotnet 4 but will works or not idont know because didnt tested yet ,